 Philip III, Duke of Burgundy, was Louis’s uncle.
 The prince believed that his only chance of reconciliation with Charles VII lay with Philip.
 From Burgundy, Louis asked to be pardoned by his father.
 However, Charles declined and instead took control of Dauphine in April 1457.
 On Louis’s behalf, Philip made an attempt at reconciliation.
 Although the duke failed, Louis remained under his protection until the king’s death.

 On July 22, 1461, Charles VII died from a mouth infection.
 After learning of Charles’s death, Louis swiftly departed Burgundy with Philip.
-On August 15, the 38-year-old impatient prince became King Louis XI.
+On August 15, the 38-year-old impatient prince became King Louis XI of France.
 At his coronation, the new king promised forgiveness to those who had wronged him.
 However, Louis’s ruthlessness soon revealed itself.

 Shortly after assuming control of the government, Louis XI began a purge.
 A majority of his father’s administrators were imprisoned.
 As their replacements, Louis appointed men from the French lower classes.
 The king did this to ensure that this new administrators owed their authority to him.
 As a result, Louis had many loyal administrators under his control.
 Despite this, the king’s actions alienated many nobles in the process.